Manly Vale

 Employment performance in Manly Vale exceeds national averages across key labour market indicators

-Conversely, health care & social assistance is under-represented, with only 11.6% of Manly Vale's workforce compared to Greater Sydney's 14.1%.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, labour force levels decreased by 0.4% in Manly Vale, with a corresponding 1.7% decline in employment, leading to an unemployment rate rise of 1.2 percentage points.
-This contrasts with Greater Sydney, where employment rose by 2.1%, the labour force grew by 2.4%, and unemployment increased by only 0.2 percentage points.
-State-level data from NSW as of 25-Nov-25 shows employment contracted by 0.03% (losing 2260 jobs), with a state unemployment rate of 3.9%.
-Nationally, the unemployment rate stands at 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Manly Vale's employment mix indicates potential local employment growth of 7.0% over five years and 14.1% over ten years, though these are simple extrapolations for illustrative purposes and do not consider localized population projections.
+However, health care & social assistance is under-represented, with only 11.6% of Manly Vale's workforce compared to 14.1% in Greater Sydney.
+The area appears to offer limited local employment opportunities based on Census working population vs resident population comparison.
+Over the 12 months to September 2025, labour force levels decreased by 0.5%, alongside a 1.7% employment decline, resulting in an unemployment rate rise of 1.2 percentage points.
+This contrasts with Greater Sydney where employment rose by 2.1%, the labour force grew by 2.4%, and unemployment rose by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% expansion in national employment over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to Manly Vale's employment mix suggests local employment should increase by 7.0% over five years and 14.1% over ten years, based on a simple weighting extrapolation for illustrative purposes that does not take into account localised population projections.

 Frequently Asked Questions - Employment